 “Annee, the passengers are here.
 I’ll bring them up to the lounge,” Dukk announced into his comms as he and Marr made their way down the stairs to the pad floor.

 "Doesn't the Chief mate look after the passengers?"
 Marr asked Dukk.

 "Yes, but it helps if the captain sets the right tone."

 "Our typical passengers are low level staff or workers for the Elites.
 They aren’t important enough to travel in luxury with the Elites.”

 “They can be a tad touchy and frustrated.
-Some can have a chip on their shoulder and cause trouble.
+Some can cause trouble.
 By me doing the welcome and her doing the briefing, Annee and I both have a level of authority.
 We can do the ‘good cop, bad cop’ routine later, if needed.”

 “Are you the bad or good cop?”